AutomatedProcessImprovement/optimos_v2/README.md

 # Optimos V2

-The next generation of [Optimos](https://github.com/AutomatedProcessImprovement/roptimus-prime).
+The next generation of Optimos.
 A Resource, Roster and Batching optimizer using Prosimos simulator.

+# Evaluation

 ## Overview